 - CEDS and Ed-Fi started the conference by announcing a renewed commitment to collaboration with a joint initiative to align existing and new data elements as well as a synchronization of release cycles going forward.
 More details can be found here.

-- Jim Goodell, Joshua Marks, and our very own Eric Jansson and Maureen Wentworth explored how Ed-Fi, CEDS, and IMS work together with diverse stakeholder communities to support the pipeline of data from LEAs to SEAs to federal reporting, all to make data work for students.
+- Jim Goodell, Joshua Marks, and our very own Eric Jansson and Maureen Wentworth explored how Ed-Fi, CEDS, and IMS Global® specifications can work together with diverse stakeholder communities to support the pipeline of data from LEAs to SEAs to federal reporting, all to make data work for students.

 - In the “One Team for Education” session, Satish Pattisapu from AZED and Ed-Fi president Troy Wheeler, Cy Jones, and myself from the Ed-Fi team presented the powerful visualization initiatives undertaken with Microsoft and other partners.
 These initiatives build upon the foundation of standards-based architecture to deliver valuable data directly to the classroom and those closest to supporting students.